jmcclenon/AWS/Basic Concepts.md

 **Region**:
 Each **AWS Region** is a separate geographic area.
 Each **AWS Region** has multiple, isolated locations known as Availability Zones.
 Each Amazon EC2 region is designed to be completely isolated from the other Amazon EC2 regions.
-This achieves the greatest possible fault tolerance and stability.
+This achieves the greatest possible fault tolerance and stability (KEY POINT).

  - US East (**Ohio**) *us-east-2*
  - US East (**N. Virginia**) *us-east-1*